gdrosos/iac-bug-study-artifact/README.md

 Initially, the script retrieves the issue creation and resolution dates for each bug via the GitHub API and, for some Puppet issues, through the Jira REST API.
 Then, for each fix URL, it sends a GitHub API request to obtain metadata about the number and size in Lines of Code (LoC) of the files affected by the fix.

-In the remaining Sections, we will use the "pre-baked" data to produce the data shown in the Tables & Figures of the paper.

 # Step-by-Step Instructions

-In the following section, we provide instructions for reproducing the results presented in the paper using the data coming from the `data/` directory.
+In the following section, we provide instructions for reproducing the results presented in the paper using the "pre-baked" data coming from the `data/` directory.